gregorifaroux/aws-docker-voting-app/README.md

 ![Cloudformation screenshot](AWSCloudFormation.png)

-##### Required Paramters

-* KeyName: Name of an existing EC2 KeyPair to enable SSH access to the instances
-* UCPFQDN: Intended FQDN for UCP used to self-sign a cert with domain name.
-* UCPControllersInstanceType: AWS EC2 Instance Type for UCP Controllers only.
-Minimum required is m3.medium
-* DTRInstanceType: AWS EC2 Instance Type for DTR Replicas Only.
-Minimum required is m3.medium
-* UCPNodesInstanceType: AWS EC2 Instance Type for UCP nodes
-* ClusterSize: Number of UCP nodes (3-64)
-* License: Docker Datacenter License (copy+past it in JSON format or URL to download it).
-You can easily get trial license here
-* RootVolumeSize: Root filesystem size in GB.
-This will be used for all instances ( UCP Controllers, UCP Nodes, and DTR Nodes)

 ### 4. Deploy voting app via command line
 Docker UCP secures your cluster with role-based access control, so that only authorized users can perform changes to the cluster.